easbarba/easbarba.github.io/docs/_posts/2022-09-13-dots-a-simple-dotfile-manager.markdown

 If there are conflicting files at $HOME, those are backed up to $HOME/.backup.

-In case you are wondering, what's with all those `main.*` files, I've tried a few ports but only the Ruby, Java and Guile version are functional, pick your poison! :)
+In case you are wondering, what's with all those `main.*` files, as I pick a new language to learn, I reckon that Dots is a good initial project as it offers a rather large range of challenges.

+But I reckon that only the Ruby, Java and Guile versions are fully functional.

+With that said, pick your poison! :)